djp952/prebuilt-libcurl/src/docs/BUGS.md

  debug dump with your bug report.
 The output you get by using the `-v` or `--trace` options.

- If curl crashed, causing a core dump (in unix), there is hardly any use to send that huge file to anyone of us.
+ If curl crashed, causing a core dump (in Unix), there is hardly any use to send that huge file to anyone of us.
 Unless we have the same system setup as you, we cannot do much with it.
 Instead, we ask you to get a stack trace and send that (much smaller) output to us instead.